 The Board is responsible for the leadership and monitoring of the Group's businesses, strategic decisions and overall performance.
 The day-to-day management responsibility is delegated to the Executive Directors.
-During the year ended 31 March 2022, Mr. Szeto Chi Man, an Independent Non-executive Director ("INED"), retired and Mr. Chau Kwok Wing, Kelvin was appointed as an INED at the annual general meeting of the Company held on 18 August 2021.
+During the year ended 31 March 2023, Mr. Yung Ha Kuk, Victor, an Independent Non-executive Director ("INED"), resigned and Mr. Tse Kam Tim was appointed as an INED on 30 November 2022.
 The Board consists of five members, including two Executive Directors and three INEDs.
 Each Executive Director is suitably qualified for his/her position, and has sufficient experience to hold the position so as to carry out his/her duties effectively and efficiently.
 One of the INEDs has the professional qualifications or accounting or related financial management expertise required by the Listing Rules.
-Throughout the year, the Company has three INEDs representing not less than one-third of the Board pursuant to Rules 3.10 and 3.10A of the Listing Rules.
+Throughout the year, the Company has three INEDs representing not less than one-third of the Board pursuant to Rule 3.10A of the Listing Rules.